What does yellow discharge mean?

 - Vulvovaginitis: mild inflammation or irritation caused by bacteria, yeast, soaps, tight clothing, or moisture

-- Other infections: urinary tract or bacterial infections can sometimes affect discharge
+- Other infections: bacterial infections can sometimes affect discharge

-- Sexually transmitted infections: uncommon in children and younger teens, but possible in older adolescents and usually linked with pain or strong odour
+- Sexually transmitted infections: uncommon in children and younger teens, but possible in older adolescents and may be associated with pelvic pain or irregular bleeding

 If discharge appears more brown or like it’s turning brown, or changes around the menstrual cycle, learning about brown discharge can help explain what’s happening.